Skip To Main Content

 The district’s Real World Learning (RWL) program helps students discover their passions, make meaningful connections, and turn what they love into successful postsecondary adventures.
 Real world learners are prepared for work, school, and life after high school graduation.
 By gaining immersive experiences across a multitude of interests, industries, and employers through real-world projects and internships, learners gain the skills to navigate their future.
 Mutually, employers participate to help share and prepare today’s students to become the talent of tomorrow.

 Through Real World Learning, Raytown Quality Schools are equipping our high school learners and communities to thrive in a rapidly changing, increasingly connected and complex world.
+Through partnerships with local community organizations and businesses, students gain real world, hands-on experiences, guiding their future endeavors post high school.

-A COMMON PROGRAM GOAL: By 2030, all high school students will graduate with skills and experience (MVAs*), in addition to their diploma, that prepare them for future work and learning.
+RWL Program Goal : By 2030, all high school students will graduate with skills and experience (MVAs*), in addition to their diploma, that prepare them for future work and learning.

 Work Experiences | Students complete meaningful workplace job tasks that develop readiness for work, knowledge and skills that support entry or advancement in a particular career field